-The Global Change & Sustainability Center and the Society, Water, and Climate Research Group are pleased to offer seed funds to University of Utah faculty to incentivize new or expanded interdisciplinary collaborations between two or more U of U faculty researchers from different disciplines.
+This seed grant program is sponsored by the Global Change and Sustainability Center in collaboration with the Society Water and Climate Research Group and Nexus: Interdisciplinary Exchange for Utah Science to incentivize new or expanded interdisciplinary collaborations between two or more U of U faculty researchers from different disciplines or departments.
 These grants are intended to help foster new interdisciplinary or transdisciplinary sustainability and global / environmental change research.
 (See research themes.)

 - Interdisciplinary Research Extensions

-Up to $10,000 (to one faculty researcher) to facilitate a new collaboration with another faculty member within an existing (funded) project; expectation of publication of work within 1-2 years of award.
+Up to $10,000 to one U of U faculty researcher to facilitate a new collaboration within an existing (funded) project with another U of U faculty member or team from a different discipline.
+Expectation of collaborative publication of work within 1-2 years of award.

-Up to $20,000 (to two or more faculty researchers) to facilitate new research that brings together diverse disciplinary excellence in a new way and will lead to a grant submission in the coming year.
+Up $30,000 to a multidisciplinary team of 2-3 U of U faculty researchers to catalyze new research that brings together diverse disciplinary excellence in a new way to contribute towards solving a sustainability challenge.
+Expectation that this will lead to a grant submission in the coming year.

-All U of U faculty are eligible for funding.
-Each individual may request funds for only one proposal.
-(Individual can be an unfunded collaborator on another seed grant, but may only submit one request).
+All U of U tenure- and career-line faculty are eligible for funding.
+Each individual may request funds for only one proposal and/or be a team member on one proposal.

-Awardees will be required to submit a written report on the progress of their projects 6 months and 1 year after the award is made.
-Students engaged in research linked to the projects will present at the annual Environment and Sustainability Research Symposium.
+Awardees will be required to submit a written report on the progress of their projects six months and again one year after the award is made.
+Students engaged in research linked to the projects are expected to present at the annual Environment and Sustainability Research Symposium.
 Any changes in the research plan will require written approval from the GCSC.